 Robot-Assisted Surgery: Setting New Surgical Standards

-The addition of the da Vinci® Surgical System to our surgical suites at Mease Countryside continues to set a new standard of care in the surgical treatment of prostate and uterine conditions, including uterine fibroids and endometriosis.
+The use of the da Vinci® Surgical System in our surgical suites at Mease Countryside continues to set a new standard of care in the surgical treatment of prostate and uterine conditions, including uterine fibroids and endometriosis.
+General Surgery, ENT, and vascular specialties also continue to provide the most current, innovative capabilities to optimize patient outcomes with robotics.

 Da Vinci® robotic technology enables surgeons to combine their skilled hands and critical judgment with the unprecedented precision and sensitivity of robotic-assistance to perform minimally-invasive laparoscopic procedures.
 The result is changing and improving the surgical experience for patients.